 Date Changes Pharmacist 7/5/2012 Document Created СК 7/30/12 Document updated to include committee agreement and shows gray that indicates not covered.
-IJ 2-28-2017 I ungrayed part of the document regarding adults and kids with closed epiphyses.
+JJ 2-28-2017 I ungrayed part of the document regarding adults and kids with closed epiphyses.
 They will need to have GH stimulation tests to confirm their diagnoses.
-JJ is FDA-approved for: the treatment of bleeding episodes in adults with acquired hemophilia A.
+IJ for injection 500 units (Factor 8)

-Antihemophilic factor (RECOMB Porc) RPF VIII for injection 500 units (Factor 8)
+Antihemophilic factor (RECOMB Porc) RPF VIII